evgenyneu/docker-rails-fig-sample/README.md

 `./script/docker_create_deploy_image.sh myaccount/image`

 User your Docker Hub account name and deployment image name.
+Deployment image contains your source code so you may want to make repository private.

-### 2. Push the image to your private Docker Hub repository.
+### 2. Push the image to Docker Hub

 `docker push myaccount/image`